ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 ### [p1278 - offsetof for the Modern Era](https://wg21.link/p1278)

-Making a function out of a macro and adding features to is only a good thing.
-This paper lets you specify a member object pointer to `std::offsetof` and get its actual offset from the type.
+Making a function out of a macro and adding features to it is only a good thing.
+This paper lets you specify a member object pointer to `std::offset` and get its actual offset from the type.
 This is pretty cool and allows generic code to do some nifty things, especially in relation to working with C APIs:

 ```c++
 struct A {